 The Sense of Style: The Thinking Person’s Guide to Writing in the 21st Century

-From the author of the forthcoming Enlightenment Now (February 2018), a short and entertaining book on the modern art of writing well by New York Times bestselling author Steven Pinker
+From the author of Enlightenment Now, a short and entertaining book on the modern art of writing well by New York Times bestselling author Steven Pinker.

 Why is so much writing so bad, and how can we make it better?
 Is the English language being corrupted by texting and social media?
 Do the kids today even care about good writing?
 Why should any of us care?